esper-io/dev-docs/docs/home/console.md

 Even when user has exited the `Esper Device Agent` they will be able to see it running in the background in the notification bar as follows -

 ![Device Template](./assets/OLD_DASHBOARD/launcherlessdpc2.png)

+There is also a checkbox that allows you to include or bypass Google Play setup during provisioning.
+If this is unchecked, Google Play apps will not be updated—reducing provisioning time dramatically.
+If the endpoint is enrolled into a Managed Google Play account, the default value for this is checked on; if the endpoint is not enrolled then the default is off.

+Once you have made your selection, click on "Close."

 - **Preloaded Apps** - The next section is of Preloaded (IN-ROM) apps where user may enter package names of apps that are already existing in the device to approve them to show up on the device after provisioning.
 The package names must be entered separated by commas.